-If you haven't used the assembly plan or would like to remind learners, you could show the official film for Anti-Bullying Week again SLIDE 11 which young people made in collaboration with us.
+If you haven't used the assembly plan or would like to remind students, you could show the official film for Anti-Bullying Week again SLIDE 11 which young people made in collaboration with us.
 It is just over 2 minutes long.

-register and use the register and use the code ABW2020 to get the SafeToNet app free for 60 days
+cLICK HERE to register and use the code ABW2020 to get the SafeToNet app free for 60 days

-© National Children's Bureau -Registered charity No. 258825 Registered in England and Wale No. 952717.
+© National Children's Bureau -Registered charity No. 258825 Registered in England and Wal No. 952717.
 Registered office: 23 Mentmore Terrace, Londor E8 3PN.
-A Company Limited by
+A Company Limited b